 AsalamAlayKum, Peace and e-Greetings be Upon You!

-2013 was the third year for 30 Masjids in 30 Days in the GTA, but last year, Praise be to God-Alone, it was 30 Masjids in 30 Days around Ontario, Canada as we went around The Province.
+2013 was the third year for 30 Masjids in 30 Days in the GTA.
+Praise be to God-Alone, it was 30 Masjids in 30 Days around Ontario, Canada as we went around The Province.

 2014 was back home in Toronto on a sort-of rest and catch-up year visiting a few stories we didn’t get to, but had wanted to.
 Also posted different kinds of stories, it was all go with the flow!

-2015 finds me, HiMY, in Toronto yet still with the 30 Masjids itch to scratch…
+2015 found me, HiMY, in Toronto yet still with the 30 Masjids itch to scratch…

 2015: There are Masjids and Islamic Centres I never did get around to writing about; people I had wished to interview; a lot more for the “30 More” section; and maybe a road trip or two to a distant Muslim Community to see how they do Ramadan.
 That in short, should be 30 Masjids this Ramadan 2015. …InshAllah!

-2016: 30 Masjids finally begins its longed for Trans Canada Ramadan Journey!
-Beginning in St. John’s, Newfoundland, then heading west… InshAllah.
+2016: 30 Masjids finally completed the longed for Trans Canada Ramadan Journey!
+Begun in St. John’s, Newfoundland, we concluded in Vancouver, British Columbia.
+Alhumdulillah.